 Rushing important steps like tenant screening may not seem like a big deal, but you could end up renting your property to someone who never pays rent and causes thousands of dollars in damage.
-Avoiding these common landlord mistakes might keep you from worrying about expensive and stressful problems.
+Avoiding common landlord mistakes might keep you from worrying about expensive and stressful problems.

-Here are the three most common landlord mistakes*:
+These are the three most common landlord mistakes:

 - Deciding rental prices without doing research.